Skip to content

 Already filtered by WHERE Usually fast (smaller scan)

-Multiple GROUP BY Columns: Cross-Join
+Multiple Spine Columns: Cross-Join

 12 months × 5 regions = 60 spine rows